-A child is a great responsibility.
-So is pregnancy itself.
+A child is a great responsibility and so is pregnancy itself.
 There are so many changes, so many restrictions and so many expectations to live up to.
 Any woman would feel overwhelmed and fall prey to prenatal anxiety and depression.

 - Hormonal imbalances

 - A difficult pregnancy: inability to adapt to all the changes the body goes through